 Tuesday, September 13, 2022

-*Read below knowing that Jessica Grose is not the lead editor at this time and informed me of this personally via email.
+Jessica Grose informed me that she is not the lead editor in the Parenting department at this time.
 She also says these guidelines are not what they are looking for anymore, but she doesn't know exactly what they need.
 This is the post that is still live, unfortunately!

 "I am thrilled to announce the NYT Parenting newsletter!
 For the next month or so, we'll be publishing the newsletter and a handful of articles each week.
 Then in early May, we will launch a beautiful, robust website.
 We'll be covering fertility and pregnancy up through kids age 5 or 6 and your lives with them, and giving you evidence-based guidance, news, and personal stories every day.
 It is my sincerest hope that the site will prevent you from a panicked 3 am google that lands you on a BabyCenter message board telling you that crystals and essential oils will heal your baby's rickets.
 The full site launches in May.